New York Cosmos Stadium: Timeline

 In 2012, the New York Empire State Development Corporation issued a request for proposals (RFP) to develop an area of underutilized land at Belmont Park.
 In January 2013, the New York Cosmos submitted their plan.

 While the RFPs were being evaluated, the New York Cosmos began play at James M. Shuart Stadium at Hofstra University.
 The new stadium was originally aimed to be completed in 2015 and opened by 2016, but had to be pushed back as time elapsed without a decision from the ESDC.

 In November 2015, the ESDC asked all bidders to revise and re-submit their proposals.
 The Cosmos revised their plan to remove one parcel of land.
 The project was one of four proposals resubmitted to the ESDC.

 On December 9, 2016, the Empire State Development Corporation officially withdrew the RFP, rejecting all four plans.
 After a second round of proposals (in which the Cosmos did not participate), the NHL's New York Islanders were chosen in December 2017 to develop the adjoining plot of land with an 18,000-seat arena.
+The site of the proposed stadium was redeveloped as Belmont Park Village, an open-air luxury outlet center modeled after Bicester Village in England, which opened in October 2024.